Updated June 2, 2023

 expire_logs_days = 8

-Here, the first line conveys MySQL to activate binary logging and then to save the logs files in the path directory: /var/log/mysql.
-After that, the second line conveys that all the logs which are older than 8 days must be removed automatically.
+Here, the first line conveys MySQL to activate binary logging and save the logs files in the path directory: /var/log/mysql.
+After that, the second line means all the logs older than eight days must be removed automatically.

 mysql@mysqlhost 1$ mysql –u-root-p test_db<full_backup.sql